Customization and Additional Options

-It is the most common and economical truss type where the members (metal frames) placed vertically.
-These vertical members are designed for the compression and diagonally placed members are designed for the tension.
+It is the most common and economical truss type where the members (metal frames) are placed vertically.
+These vertical members are designed for the compression.
+Diagonally placed members are designed for the tension.

-Fink truss is known for short sized members and chords.
+A Fink Truss is known for short sized members and chords.
 The arrangement for compression and tension depends on the construction they will be used for.
 They work well for smaller roof designs.

 King Post Truss

-A King post truss has two-angle support members and is used for a short span of around 8m (26ft).
-King Post Truss works well for metal buildings with smaller roofs.
+A King Post Truss has two-angled support members and is used for a short span of around 8m (26ft).
+A King Post Truss works well for metal buildings with smaller roofs.

 Queen Post Truss